Epinova/Epinova.InRiverConnector/README.md

 **IMPORTANT NOTE:** If you've been using certain features of the original connector, **installing this might be a major breaking change**.
 Read this and test well.
 Godspeed!

-Big shout out to Optimera AS, Norway, that enabled me to spend time on this!
+*Big shout out to Optimera AS, Norway, that allowed me to spend time on this!*

 ## Changes from original connector